omkarcloud/botasaurus/README.md

 This challenge requires performing JS computations that differentiates a Chrome controlled by Selenium/Puppeteer/Playwright from a real Chrome.

-It's commonly used to protect:
+It's commonly used to protect Auth pages:
-- Login/Sign Up pages
-- Sign Up Flows

 Example Pages: https://nowsecure.nl/